-This is going to be an overview of the follow-up module in KPA EHS, and basically the process for creating follow-ups and for reviewing observations that have follow-ups and doing the tasks and notifications, and basically everything that has anything to do with a follow-up.
+This is going to be an overview of the follow-up module in KPA Flex, and basically the process for creating follow-ups and for reviewing observations that have follow-ups and doing the tasks and notifications, and basically everything that has anything to do with a follow-up.

 I’ve signed in.

 I’m just sitting on the home page right here.